 The University and faculty/staff/student own the intellectual property jointly:

 Jointly owned intellectual property is shared between the faculty/staff/student and the University when there is commercial value.
-For this to occur there must be (a) an offer and an identifiable buyer with whom to negotiate; and (b) a negotiated, written letter of agreement executed between the faculty/staff/student and the University.
-The agreement shall be negotiated with the faculty/staff/student by the appropriate vice president and approved by the President, in accordance with State and University policy.
-The agreement shall stipulate the percentage of ownership between the faculty/staff/student and the University, indicate who pays and how research and development costs are recovered, and describe future uses of the intellectual property.
+For jointly owned intellectual property, an agreement shall be negotiated with the faculty/staff/student by the appropriate vice president and approved by the President in accordance with State and University policy.
+There must be (a) an offer and an identifiable buyer with whom to negotiate; and (b) a negotiated, written letter of agreement executed between the faculty/staff/student and the University.
+The agreement shall stipulate the percentage of ownership between the faculty/staff/student and the University, indicate who pays and how research and development costs are recovered, and describe future use of the intellectual property.
 In the event percentage of ownership and payment and recovery of research and development costs are not addressed in writing, then the economic relationship is shared on a 50%/50% basis after the recovery of research and development costs.

 When termination of employment (faculty/staff/student) or enrollment (student) occurs in cases where intellectual property is jointly shared, a negotiated, written letter of agreement will be executed with the University.
-The agreement shall be negotiated with the faculty/staff/student by the appropriate vice president and approved by the President, in accordance with federal, state and University policies, procedures, and regulations.
+The agreement shall be negotiated with the faculty/staff/student by the appropriate vice president(s) and approved by the President in accordance with federal, state and University policies, procedures, and regulations.
 The agreement shall establish separate ownership rights, stipulate the percentage of ownership between the faculty/staff/student and the University, and describe future uses of the intellectual property.
-To initiate an agreement: (a) the faculty/staff/student contacts his/her department/division chair or director in writing requesting separate joint ownership rights; (b) the chair or director notifies the appropriate vice president that a letter of agreement is required; and (c) the vice president and faculty/staff/student prepare and execute the letter of agreement.
+To initiate an agreement: (a) the faculty/staff/student contacts his/her department/division chair or director in writing requesting separate joint ownership rights; (b) the chair or director notifies the appropriate vice president(s) that a letter of agreement is required; and (c) the vice president(s) and faculty/staff/student prepare and execute the letter of agreement.